martenscs/account-manager/README.md

 If you wish to run the application in the development environment ("npm run dev"), some additional configuration will be
 required:

-1. The dev server's redirect URL will need to be added to the OAuth2 Client configuration via dsconfig or the console application (see the commented out command in setup.dsconfig).
-2. The `IDENTITY_PROVIDER_URL` and `RESOURCE_SERVER_URL` constants in app/app.config.ts will need to be updated to use absolute URLs since the application will be running in the development environment rather than the Data Governance Broker (see the commented out example override values in app/app.config.ts).
+1. The `IDENTITY_PROVIDER_URL` and `RESOURCE_SERVER_URL` constants in app/app.config.ts will need to be updated to use absolute URLs since the application will be running in the development environment rather than the Data Governance Broker (see the commented out example override values in app/app.config.ts).
-3. The dev server's origin (http://localhost:3006) will need to be added to the HTTP Servlet Cross Origin Policy configuration to allow for cross-domain AJAX requests to the Data Governance Broker's SCIM2 HTTP Servlet Extension (see step 7 in the "Advanced Deployment" section above).
+2. The dev server's origin (http://localhost:3006) will need to be added to the HTTP Servlet Cross Origin Policy configuration to allow for cross-domain AJAX requests to the Data Governance Broker's SCIM2 HTTP Servlet Extension (see step 7 in the "Advanced Deployment" section above).